El-Mundo/Soundshop/README.md

 Clients can connect to the room the host created with the IP address and port number provided by the host.

 To create a room as the host, input the number of clients that will connect to your room in the "address/client number" area.
-As for port, you can input any integer as long as its length is between 4-5 digits (and has not been occupied by other progresses).
+As for port, you can input any integer as long as its length is between 4-5 digits.
+However, due to the setting of JAVA's Socket class, you may not always get the port you want.
 Please be sure about the number of clients, as you cannot successfully create your room before all expected clients have connected to the room.
 Please also note that if there is no new client connecting to your room for 2 minutes before you get all expected clients in your room, the room will be timed out and cancelled.
-If your room has been created sucessfully, your window will show a string like "Server started".
+If your room has been created successfully, your window will show a string like "Server started".

 To join a room as a client, please first ensure that your device is in the same Wi-Fi with the host.
 Then please input the room host's IP address in the "address/client number" area.